software-engineering-amsterdam/many-ql/TeamAwesome/README.md

 QL, not QLS.

 # Where's the code?
-The `ql/ql/` folder is the python module for all of the code except for `ql/main.py`.
+The `ql/ql/` folder is the python module for most of the code.
+`ql/ql.py` is the main executable.

 # What are the runtime dependencies?
 ## Python 3.4